ppodgors/University_Work/README.md

 # University Work

-This repository contains reports, projects, and assignments from my Mathematics studies at the University of Wrocław.
+This repository contains reports and assignments from my Mathematics studies at the University of Wrocław.

 # Contents
 ## Reports